Technicavolous/DARAN/README.md

 ### Interconnections

 **Internet -** Each station can have a low data connection for direct connect to the internet.
-Packet will be the preferred method but one node needs to be connected. <a href="https://store.gl-inet.com/collections/travel-routers/products/gl-mifi-4g-smart-router" target="_blank" rel="noopener noreferrer">GL-Inet has a 'MiFi'</a> router and <a href="https://www.choiceiot.com/connectivity-services/iot-m2m-connectivity/" target="_blank" rel="noopener noreferrer">Choice</a> has low bandwidth inexpensive plans that would accommodate the requirement.
+Packet will be the preferred method but one node needs to be connected. our internet supporter has low bandwidth inexpensive plans that would accommodate the requirement.

 ## CNRLS – Software